kent010341/azure-digital-twins-tools/README.md

   * `atomic`: `bool`
     If set as `True`, any step failed during this deployment will start a deletion process to delete the twins and relationships just created.
+    If set as `False`, any step failed during this deployment will store to a CSV file (file name: `<file name>_failed.csv`) containing the failed twins and relationships.
+You can fix it and re-deploy it.

 ### clear
 `clear()`